Microsoft/azure-docs.pt-pt/articles/logic-apps/workflow-definition-language-functions-reference.md

 E retornar esses resultados:

-* Primeiro exemplo: A expressão é false, portanto, a função `true`retorna.
+* Primeiro exemplo: a expressão é false, portanto, a função retorna `true`.
-* Segundo exemplo: A expressão é true, portanto, a função `false`retorna.
+* Segundo exemplo: a expressão é true, portanto, a função retorna `false`.

 <a name="or"></a>